jamcry/graduation_project/README.md

 # graduation_project
-Graduation project about RFID based electronic voting system using Arduino
+Graduation project about RFID based electronic voting system using Arduino.
+This project consists of two source files: a Python script (.py) and a Arduino script (.ino).

 - Checking the received UID from lists in py script to see whether they can vote or not is tested.
 (10/28)